DIDONEproject/musif/docs/source/Feature_definition.md

 In addition to the features in the present page, the feature in the `'music21'` stock module provides all the features from `music21`, while those in the `'jsymbolic` module provide the features extracted using `jSymbolic`.
-For this, you jSymbolic will be downloaded at the first run ad you will eed Java installed in your OS.
-You can force the download od jSymbolic and the check of Java installatio by running `python -m musif.extract.features.jsymbolic`
+For this, jSymbolic will be downloaded at the first run and you will need Java JRE installed in your OS.
+You can force the download od jSymbolic and the check of Java installation by running `python -m musif.extract.features.jsymbolic`

 | **Column RegEx**                   | **Explanation**                                                                                                                                                                                                                           | Stock module      |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|